-Jay Hill enters his second season as head coach of the Weber State football team.
-He was named the 11th head coach in Weber State football history in December 2013.
+The 2015 season was the second year for Jay Hill has head coach of the Wildcats.
+Hill was named the 11th head coach in Weber State football history in December 2013.

-In his first season as head coach he guided the Wildcats to a 2-10 overall record and a 2-6 mark in Big Sky play.
+In 2014, his first season as a head coach, Hill led the Wildcats to a 2-10 overall record and a 2-6 mark in Big Sky play.
 Under his direction, Weber State saw dramatic improvements statistically and finished the season in the top third in the Big Sky in several categories.
 He also coached 11 Wildcats that earned Big Sky All-Conference honors.

-Hill, 40, spent 13 years at Utah, including the last nine seasons as a full-time assistant coach under Kyle Whittingham.
+He spent 13 years (2001-13) at Utah, including the last nine seasons as a full-time assistant coach under Kyle Whittingham.
 Prior to that, he spent four years as a graduate assistant and administrative assistant with the Utes under legendary coaches Ron McBride and Urban Meyer.

 The Lehi, Utah native played college football at Ricks Junior College, where he earned junior college All-American honors at cornerback.
 He went on to play two seasons (1998-99) at Utah under Ron McBride.
 As a senior he led the Mountain West in interceptions, was named Utah’s Defensive MVP and earned second team All-Conference honors.
 He later played briefly in the XFL and signed free agent contracts with the Buffalo Bills and New York Giants.